cukcoo69/JavaDemo/Redis/README.md

 Supporting various data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams.

  - One thing to notice is we need Redis server running in you local to run this demo.
-I use docker to run a container an map port 6379 of Redis to a local port
+I use docker to run a container and map port 6379 of Redis to a local port - this port is use to config in RedisConig.java

  ------------------------------------------
  https://www.educba.com/rabbitmq-vs-redis/